-FIP 220 Fire Fighting Strategies 3 0 3
+FIP 220 Fire Fighting Strategies

-This course provides preparation for command of initial incident operations involving emergencies within both the public and private sector.
+This course provides preparation for command of initial incident operations involving emergencies within both the public and private sector referenced in NFPA standards 1561, 1710, and 1720.
 Topics include incident management, fire-ground tactics and strategies, incident safety, and command/control of emergency operations.
-Upon completion, students should be able to describe the initial incident system related to operations involving various emergencies in fire/non-fire situations, meeting NFPA 1021.
+Upon completion, students should be able to describe the initial incident system as it relates to operations involving various emergencies in fire and non-fire situations.